Skip to main content An official website of the State of Maryland

 For example: You have surgery and need six weeks to recover.
 You apply to take continuous leave, remaining off work for the full six weeks without returning until your licensed healthcare provider clears you to return to work.

-Intermittent leave means taking time off from work in separate blocks of time instead of all at once.
-You will be able to take intermittent leave for at least 4 hours per day, a whole day, or multiple days as needed over a period of time, depending on your situation.
-If your employer offers a private plan, you may be able to take fewer than 4 hours per day depending on the plan’s rules.
+Intermittent leave means taking time off from work in separate blocks instead of all at once.
+You can take intermittent leave for a few hours at a time, a full day, or multiple days as needed, depending on your situation.

 For example: You need to receive chemotherapy once a month and can work in between treatments.
 You apply for intermittent leave, requesting two days for treatment and recovery each month.